-Fatima Baginda earned a Bachelor of Arts in English Language and Literature at Mindanao State University.
+Mrs. Fatima Baginda earned a Bachelor of Arts in English Language and Literature at Mindanao State University.
 From 2008 to 2009 she served as a youth representative to the Philippine Congress and helped draft and implement nationwide programs focused on improving child literacy.
 After graduating she worked as an ESL teacher for Korean students at Seattle Effective Learning Center (Philippines).
 She previously taught Pre-K and Kindergarten at two highly prestigious schools, Kinhaven in Virginia and the Lowell School in Washington, DC.
 She has extensive experience with Early Childhood education and is very excited to be working at APA.
 Her experience in both curriculum development and in the classroom, along with her nurturing, creative, and innovative personality make her an excellent addition to our Lower Elementary School.
-This is her 2nd year and she will be teaching the Kindergarten Class.
+She joined APA in 2014.

 Middle and High School English & Social Studies Department